SondagesPro/LS-renderMessage/README.md

 This plugin offer 2 functions for other plugin, after activation : render and flashMessage.
 Plugin are tested on LimeSurvey 3.8, and must work partially on version up to 3.0.

-**This plugin is not compatible with LimeSurvey 2.73 and lesser version.**
+This plugin is compatible with LimeSurvey 2.73 version, but some function need update.

 ### render
 - string $message : message send to twig file